dboyd13/DSVR/README.md

 1) Flash your SD card with Raspbain (Wheezy 2012-12-16) http://downloads.raspberrypi.org/images/raspbian/2012-12-16-wheezy-raspbian/2012-12-16-wheezy-raspbian.zip
 2) Boot-up your RPi with the on-board NIC plugged into your network (without the USB NIC module installed), to obtain a DHCP address
 3) Determine the RPi IP address (hint: look at your router web interface), and SSH into it - ssh pi@ipaddress
-4) Copy the dsvr-xxx.tar.gz/zip into your home folder (/home/pi) - copy using FTP over SSH (SFTP) (e.g. Cyberduck)
-5) Extract the tar/zip file, cd into it's directory
+4) Update apt - 'sudo apt-get update && sudo apt-get install ca-certificates'
+5) Install GIT - 'sudo apt-get install git'
+6) In case you're not, move to the home directory 'cd ~/'
+7) Download DSVR from git - 'git clone https://github.com/dboyd13/DSVR.git'
+8) 'cd DSVR'
-6) Run the install script with sudo - sudo ./installdsvrpackage.sh - take note of any errors that may come up.
+9) Run the install script with sudo - sudo ./installdsvrpackage.sh - take note of any errors that may come up.
 This will take a while, as it will be installing a number of packages via the web.
-7) Follow the prompts, and once it completes issue the 'shutdown -h -t now' command to power-down the RPi
+10) Follow the prompts, and once it completes issue the 'sudo shutdown -h now' command to power-down the RPi
-8) With the power-off, plug the USB NIC into an available USB port.
+11) With the power-off, plug the USB NIC into an available USB port.
-9) Wire your RPI inline between your existing Modem/CE and your existing Router/Access Point as follows:
+12) Wire your RPI inline between your existing Modem/CE and your existing Router/Access Point as follows:

     eth0 (onboard) is 'internet side'
     eth1 (usb) is 'lan side'